 The simple logic of our argument is compelling.
 U.S. workforce growth in the prime ages is slowing in quantity and declining in quality.
 Even excluding unskilled immigrants, the educational attainments of recent cohorts of youth are below those of predecessor cohorts.
-These developments threaten U.S.

-63This estimate does not account for the costs of raising revenue.
+These developments threaten U.S. productivity growth in the coming decades, at exactly the time that the retirement of Baby Boomers will tax the fiscal system.
+Added to this problem is the continuing problem of crime and its huge social and economic costs.
+Despite recent declines in crime rates, the prison population continues to expand, and the costs of crime to the larger society remain staggering.
+On top of this, schools are struggling to prepare children from disadvantaged environments for the workplace.